ilker-aktuna/androidTV_keyboard_withRestAPI/README.md

 The keyboard application can be used also for other platforms or directly commanding Android TV from network (http)

+This app is also working (90% functions) on Amazon Fire TV.
+(See Amazon TV install instructions below.)

 Usage for Smartthings:
 1. install this keyboard on your Android TV and select it as the active keyboard from settings. (input/keyboard)
 2. create a device handler on your Smartthings platform with the groovy code from my github repository.